cfengine/documentation/reference/promise-types/reports.markdown

 ```

 Reports do not fundamentaly make changes to the system and report type promise
-outcomes are *always* considerd kept.
+outcomes are *always* considered kept.

 ```cf3
 bundle agent report